Teen Who Sued School Over Vaccination Gets Chickenpox

 The Catholic Church issued a statement in 2017 saying that it is morally justifiable to use vaccines.
 Some vaccines are derived from two fetuses aborted in the 1960s.

-The teen’s lawyer, Christoper Weist, said Kunkel started developing chickenpox symptoms last week, but he does not regret declining to be vaccinated, according to the BBC.
+The teen’s lawyer, Christopher Weist, said Kunkel started developing chickenpox symptoms last week, but he does not regret declining to be vaccinated, according to the BBC.

 Read More: Italian Politician Who Opposed Mandatory Vaccinations Contracts Chickenpox